unumux/New-Dotcom-Components/components/cl-header/readme.md

 The header is made up of 4 components: logo, dropdown, primary nav, ancillary nav, search

+Mobile:

+* Menu state resets when closed on mobile
+* When the user backs up a level to audience selection, the audiences become links to landing pages that will drop a user into that audience section and the cookie resets.

 **External Links**

 Be sure to right-click the links below to open them in a new page.